MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-dw.md

 7. Schema changes are deployed to the DWRepository database.
 8. Any necessary changes to extract, transform, and load (ETL) modules are made to the DWStagingandConfig database.

-Management packs that contain only Service Manager-specific information do not cause the deployment activities to execute.
-They are only be triggered for new data warehouse and reporting-specific elements.
+Management packs that contain only Service Manager-specific information don't cause the deployment activities to execute.
+They're only be triggered for new data warehouse and reporting-specific elements.

 ### Understand the ETL processes